jayc1323/Fundamentals-of-Computing-course-miniprojects/README.md

 2048-Play 2048 game.
 Game logic implemented in the program.
 GUI was already provided.
 (Run in codeskulptor 3)

-Yahtzee Strategy recommender- This program provides best strategy for a given hand of Yahtzee.( Run in codeskulptor 2 or 3) Zombies-Utilizes Breadth first search to help zombies locate humans and to help humans run away from zombies and avoid obstacles
+Yahtzee Strategy recommender- This program provides best strategy for a given hand of Yahtzee.( Run in codeskulptor 2 or 3)

+Zombies-Utilizes Breadth first search to help zombies locate humans and to help humans run away from zombies and avoid obstacles

-WordWrangler-Uses recursion to generate all possible strings from characters of a given string TicTacToe Minimax- Uses Trees and Depth First Search to get the best move for a player for a given board
+WordWrangler-Uses recursion to generate all possible strings from characters of a given string

+TicTacToe Minimax- Uses Trees and Depth First Search to get the best move for a player for a given board

+TheFifteenPuzzle: Given a puzzle of any dimension- this program solves the puzzle algorithmically and return the moves done on the puzzle.Uses assertions    and invariants